la2050/archive/_projects/2015/innov8-helping-other-create-opportunities-south-las-silicon-valley.md

    Innovate Globally is the Education and Program Coordinator.
 They are responsible for curriculum development, instruction, educational coordination with LASC, and overseeing internship and preceptorship placements.
 Innovate Globally will receive $50,000

    LASC CTE will work with the program to shepherd the project through the Los Angeles Community College District (LACCD) curriculum approval process to ensure the class is approved to issue certificates.
 LASC CTE will also make classroom and presentation space available to the program.
 LASC CTE is an uncompensated partner.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The Innov8 full program budget is $280,000 for the first full year.
-Additional cost will be covered through various fundraising activities such as: grant writing, individual donors, corporate sponsorship, events and online donor campaigns.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Anticipated budget:
-   Staff and Contractors--$60,000
-   Equipment--$20,000
-   Marketing--$10,000
-   Event--$10,000
 How do you plan to scale the success of your proposal?: >- Innov8 will document our development process with hopes of initial increasing the number of students at LASC.
 Once the program is successfully implemented